Death Valley in One Day: Don’t Make These 6 Mistakes

 If you are a newbie to visiting national parks, like I was, you may be curious what is all the hype about Death Valley.

-Besides the unique landscapes, Death Valley is known for being the hottest location on earth and the driest place in North America!
+Besides the unique and stunning landscapes, Death Valley is known for being the hottest location on earth and the driest place in North America!
 It also has the lowest elevation, at -282 below elevation.

 When is the Best Time to Travel to Death Valley